PrestaShop/prestashop.github.io/content/news/posts/2026/introducing-shipments.md

 We are fixing the user interface while maintaining the current selection logic (best price/grade):

 - **Checkout clarity:** We will properly display all available shipping options.
-For the displayed options, all carrier info (Name, Time) will be visible, no more guessing games.
+For the displayed options, all carrier info (name, time) will be visible, no more guessing games.
 - **Consistent data:** Carrier-related details will be correctly shown on Order Confirmation pages, Order Details, Invoices, Delivery Slips, and Emails.
 - **No more duplication:** We will stop splitting orders when multiple shipments are needed.